 - Our aging workforce and also the inability to recruit younger generation into entry level within our priority industries is a constant challenge - Inadequate availability of Public Transportation to some of our larger employer and employers that preclude workers to second and third shift job opportunities - Business Services representatives require greater orientation to our priority sectors - We have an opportunity to improve data quality and data entry in MOSES especially around our "shared: customers through our MOU Partners - Referral process needs strengthening with improved follow up and documentation and communication.
-There is no integrated shared information system for core partners and required partners however this process is being worked on by the State and local area - More private-sector employers could be engaged and provide partially subsidized employment opportunities for youth in priority industry sectors - More employers need to use available resources in the area of incumbent worker training - Demand for ABE services outweigh available resources (wait lists) - Training tends to be grant driven vs. systematic training - Four-year public institutions to develop courses and programs that create pathways for incumbent worker to transition to management positions

-- Proximity and disconnect to MCC - Outside revenue no grant writer on staff at the MWB or the MCC - Limited tenure among WDB staff that requires intensive orientation to meet the Board's needs
+There is no integrated shared information system for core partners and required partners however this process is being worked on by the State and local area - More private-sector employers could be engaged and provide partially subsidized employment opportunities for youth in priority industry sectors - More employers need to use available resources in the area of incumbent worker training - Apprenticeship initiatives need to be developed at the MCC level.
+It is currently underutilized as a career pathway.
+We are exploring the Apprenticeship Navigator position to be housed at the MCC. - Demand for ABE services outweigh available resources (wait lists) - Training tends to be grant driven vs. systematic training - Four-year public institutions to develop courses and programs that create pathways for incumbent worker to transition to management positions - Proximity and disconnect to MCC - Outside revenue no grant writer on staff at the MWB or the MCC - Limited tenure among WDB staff that requires intensive orientation to meet the Board's needs